luk036/ellipsoid-method/ell-review.md

 method searches over $(x, \gamma)$, and the oracle must decide whether
 $F(x_0, \gamma_0) \succeq 0$ at the queried point.

-The oracle is exactly the row-based Cholesky factorization described above.
+The oracle is exactly the row-based Cholesky factorization described in the Appendix.
 If the factorization $F_{:p,:p} = R_{:p,:p}^\mathsf{T} R_{:p,:p}$ encounters a non-positive pivot at row $p$, then $F(x_0, \gamma_0)$ is not positive semidefinite and the vector $v = R_{:p,:p}^{-1} e_p$ satisfies